kinolag/kinolag/README.md

     </a>
 </p>

-- 🆖 I am a Developer living in London
+- 🆖 I am a Developer living in London, and a continuous learner
 - ⚡ I have extensive experience with JS, TS, React in complex Web Applications
 - 🌱 Interested in Data Visualisation, built some projects with D3 and SVG
 - 📹 Experienced with Video, Studio Workflows and Video Player Apps